cocos/cocos-docs/en/scripting/execution-order.md

 CompA update!
 ```

-## Set execition order for each kind of Component
+## Set execution order for each kind of Component

 If the above methods still can not provide the required fine grained control, you can also set the `executionOrder` of the component directly.
 The `executionOrder` affects the execution priority of the life cycle callbacks for component.
 Set as follows: